LASIK in Everett, WA

 LASIK in Everett is a surgical procedure intended to reduce a person’s dependency on glasses or contact lenses.
 LASIK stands for Laser-Assisted In Situ Keratomileusis and is a surgery that uses an eximer laser to permanently change the shape of the cornea, which is the clear covering of the front of the eye.

 A knife, called a microkeratome, is used to cut a flap in the cornea.
 A hinge is left at one end of this flap.
 The flap is folded back to reveal the stroma, which is the middle section of the cornea.
 Pulses from a computer-controlled laser vaporize a portion of the stroma and then the flap is replaced.
 There are other techniques and many new terms related to LASIK that you may hear about.

 Doctors Thomas Jones and Brian Lueth have been performing LASIK in Everett, Washington since 1999.
 Their mission is to offer the best patient-centered care possible.
 Our doctors will not only provide excellent routine eye and medical care, but will also be the ones performing your surgery.

-Other alternatives to refractive surgery and a life without glasses are PRK and Epi-Lasik.
+Other alternatives to refractive surgery and a life without glasses are PRK and Epi-Lasik in Everett, WA.
 Dr. Jones or Dr. Lueth can tell you during your evaluation which one is the better choice for your eyes and will provide the best outcome.